 Intelligence agencies must therefore contend with the individual limitations of the people they employ.
 Agency members are limited by their intellectual abilities, habits, and knowledge, and may have personal interests that do not align with the interests of their agency.
 For example, during the 2010 FIFA World Cup, in the United Kingdom, a researcher was accompanying a police surveillance team conducting a physical surveillance operation.
 While waiting for the target of surveillance to leave their house, the researcher was paired in a car with a surveillance operator who was more concerned with trying to get a signal on his portable TV to watch the ongoing football game than with the surveillance operation.
 In their notes, the researcher wrote: "Vigilance is at an all-time low.
 We circle the car park at a snail's pace trying to find the best signal.
+I've got my arm out the window, trying to secure the antennae [of the TV] to the roof."

-I've got my police, such as an important politician, a large company, or the police institution itself.
+police institution itself.
 The political context can evolve: upcoming elections can push the State to invest more in repressing anarchists to make a show of strength, and a series of actions against a company can push it to lobby the State to invest more in repressing the actions that target it.
 For example, in France in 2019, following a rise in militant actions against industrial agriculture, the country's main industrial agriculture lobby obtained the creation of a new police unit focused on gathering intelligence on the issue.